 Dog anxiety is defined as “the condition in which a dog experiences fear or discomfort due to certain situations or environments.”

-Dogs may suffer from various types of anxiety, such as separation anxiety, or types of travel anxiety, noise phobia, and so on.
+Dogs suffer from various types of anxiety.
+These include, separation anxiety, or types of travel anxiety, noise phobia, and so on.

 - changes in environment or routine